 One of the city’s main attractions, the avenue of La Rambla is everything Barcelona has to offer in a nutshell.
 The avenue comes to life with a great selection of food, shopping stalls, street performers, coffee shops and even the occasional animal parade.
 Animated throughout the day, the street is an ideal stop for those who prefer to recharge through human interaction.

 Watch the Horizon with a Golden Age Explorer

 At Plaça Portal de la Pau near the end of La Rambla stands a massive monument of Christopher Columbus.
 This 60-meter tall tribute to the great Italian explorer was raised in 1888 for the Universal Exposition and has remained there ever since.
 The statue is positioned on the site where Columbus returned to Spain in 1493 from his first journey to the New World, and Columbus is depicted pointing at the horizon, possibly to his hometown of Genoa.
 Point along with him, and you’ve got the makings of a great photographic souvenir!

 Bask in the Unfinished Glory of La Sagrada Família

-Perhaps the most famous building in Barcelona, La Sagrada Família is widely regarded for its aesthetically innovative basilica designed by the great architect Antoni Gaudí.
+Perhaps one of the most unique things to do in Barcelona is admiring its architecture.
+La Sagrada Família is widely regarded for its aesthetically innovative basilica designed by the great architect Antoni Gaudí.
 Its construction began in 1882 and is still a work in progress.
 While it won’t be complete until 2032, La Sagrada Família is still bound to capture your imagination and instill you with a sense of wonder.

 Indulge Your Inner Artist at the Pablo Picasso Museum